 Election Integrity: Prosecution of election crimes, voter intimidation, and fraud cases that involve digital platforms or online coordination.

-Content Moderation: Investigation of platform policies around content removal, account suspensions, and algorithmic manipulation of political content.
+Content Moderation: Investigation of platform policies around content removal, account suspensions, and algorithmic curation of political content.

 Media Competition: Antitrust review of media mergers and acquisitions that could affect news distribution and political information diversity.